jere-mie/arch-windows/README.md

 # arch-windows

-A handy Docker Compose configuration to run Arch Linux on Windows
+A handy Docker Compose configuration and scripts to run an Arch Linux shell on Windows

-## Pre Requesites
+## Prerequesites

 You need to have [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) (and [WSL](https://docs.microsoft.com/en-us/windows/wsl/install)) installed before using

 ## How to Use

-### Starting the Container

-Run `.\start.bat` to start the container.
-The container will now be running and you can `exec` into it.

 ### Opening a Shell

 Simply run the `.\bash.bat` and a bash shell will open up.

-### Stopping the Container

-Once you're done using the container, you can stop it by running `.\stop.bat`, You will now need to run `.\start.bat` to be able to open a shell again.
+Type `exit` from within the shell to go back into PowerShell/Command Prompt (depending on what you've done in the shell, you might need to type `exit` multiple times).
+It'll automatically stop the container when you do this, just make sure to allow enough time for it to gracefully stop.

 ## Volumes

-There should be a `~` folder and a `data` folder created after you run the `bash.bat` script.
-These folders correspond to `/root` and `/root/data` in the container, respectively.
-Since you're the root user in the container, the `~` folder (`/root` in the container) acts like your home directory.
+There should be a `data` folder created after you run the `bash.bat` script.
+This folder corresponds to `/root/data` in the container.
+Note: since you're the root user in the container, `/root` acts like your home directory (`~`), so `/root/data` is like `~/data`.

 ## Next Steps